-Ford's Theatre is best known as the site of the assassination of Abraham Lincoln on April 14, 1865 by John Wilkes Booth, a Confederate sympathizer and actor.
+Ford's Theatre is best known as the site of the assassination of President Abraham Lincoln on April 14, 1865 by John Wilkes Booth, a Confederate sympathizer and actor.
 Originally named Ford's New Theatre, Ford's was built by Baltimore theater entrepreneur John T. Ford on the site of the First Baptist Church.
 Built in 1833, the church had been abandoned in 1859, and Ford had converted the building into Ford's Atheneum in 1862, but the Atheneum had burned later that year.

 Construction on the structure that still stands today began in 1863 with James J. Gifford serving as the builder and architect.
 It was modeled after the design of Baltimore's Holliday Street Theatre.
 Following Lincoln's assassination in 1865, Ford briefly retained the notion of continuing to use the building as a theatre, but outcry from the American public forced him to abandon the idea.
 The still-unfinished building was seized in July of 1865 by order of the Secretary of War, and its interior was torn out in August of 1865.